In the Hindu religion, Ganesha is the beloved son of the gods Shiva and Parvati and a very good problem solver.

 You might go to him when you have a big test or need help with a problem.
 Who do you go to when you need help?

 Ganesha is dancing here.
 Try to pose like him…how long can you hold it?

-Some dance styles emerged from rural areas in India.
-People in villages danced to celebrate births, weddings, and many other special occasions.
 Several dance schools in Kansas City teach Bollywood, Folk Dance and Classical Dance.
 Students practice for years to master the dance styles.